bitnami/charts/bitnami/spark/README.md

 ### Configure SSL communication

-In order to enable secure transport between workers and master, deploy the Helm chart with the `ssl.enabled=true` chart parameter.
+In order to enable secure transport between workers and master, deploy the Helm chart with the `security.ssl.enabled=true` chart parameter.

 ### Create certificate and password secrets